On the optimal sets in P\'olya and Makai type inequalities: Preliminary results

 Two key ingredients for the proofs of the lower bounds for the P\'olya and Makai functionals are specific estimates below and above of the torsion $T(\Omega)$, that we here explain.

 Regarding the lower bound, the idea has been known for several decades and can be found in \cite{polya1960}.
 Here we rewrite the computations made by P\'olya to give a better comprehension of the subject and to make it more readable for non-expert readers.
-Let $\Omega$ be an open, bounded, convex set in $\R^n$ and let us consider as a test function for the torsion $f(x)= g(t)$, where g(t) depends on the distance from the boundary.
-At this point, coarea formula and an integration by parts allow to write